-The Group regards honesty, integrity and fairness as valuable intangible assets of an organization.
-To promote ethical behaviours within the business operations, the Group has established anti-corruption policies and regulations that conform to the Criminal Law and the Anti-unfair Competition Law of the PRC and the Prevention of Bribery Ordinance in Hong Kong.
-Anti-corruption policies and trainings are regularly reviewed, adopted, delivered and communicated within the Group.
+The Group regards honesty, integrity, and fairness as valuable intangible assets of an organization.
+To promote ethical behaviors within the business operations, the Group has established anti-corruption policies and regulations that conform to the Criminal Law and the Anti-unfair Competition Law of the PRC and the Prevention of Bribery Ordinance in Hong Kong.
+Anti-corruption policies and training are regularly reviewed, adopted, delivered, and communicated within the Group.
 The Group has developed the following guidelines and management systems:

 - Employee handbook

 - Employee award management system

 - Anti-fraud management system

 - Tendering and bidding management system

 - Reward and punishment management system

+- Anti-corruption training for the employees and board members

-The Group adopts a zero-tolerance policy towards any form of unethical practice, including deception, bribery, forgery, extortion, conspiracy, embezzlement and collusion.
-Employees should not abuse their position to obtain illegal benefits in the form of monetary or non-monetary favours.
-Potential conflict of interest, gifts in any form and related party transaction are required to be declared by every staff within 1 month upon receipt.
-To better communicate the Group's expectations of staff behaviour to employees and implement relevant anti-corruption initiatives, a "Reward and Punishment Management System" has been developed.
-A whistleblowing hotline has been set up during the year.
-When unethical incidents are reported, investigated and verified by the internal monitoring centre, the Group will impose punishment accordingly.
-Employees involved in any unlawful act may be subjected to the following:
+The Group has a zero-tolerance policy for any form of unethical behavior, including fraud, bribery, forgery, extortion, conspiracy, embezzlement and collusion.
+Employees shall not abuse their position to obtain illegal benefits in the form of money or non-pecuniary.
+Employees are required to report potential conflicts of interest, receipt of gifts of any kind and related party transactions within one month of receiving the benefit.
+In order to better communicate the expectations of employees' conduct and to implement relevant anti-corruption measures, the Group has established a "Reward and Punishment Management System" and regularly disseminated anti-corruption knowledge to employees, and also provided anti-corruption training in the form of "Integrity Culture Knowledge Presentation" to employees to enhance their anti-corruption awareness.
+During the year, a reporting hotline was set up.
+Once an incident of unethical behavior is reported, investigated and verified by the internal testing center, the Group will impose penalties accordingly.
+Employees involved in unethical behavior may be subject to the following penalties:

-- Termination of labour contract - Recovery of the proceeds of discipline and the losses caused to the Group - Legal proceedings to recover possible financial damage caused to the Group
+- Termination of labor contract - Recovery of the proceeds of discipline and the losses caused to the Group - Legal proceedings to recover possible financial damage caused to the Group

-As effective anti-corruption program demands collaboration with various stakeholders, the Group requires its suppliers and third-party companies to agree to a revised Anti-Bribery Agreement to ensure the integrity of all transactions.
-The Group's monitoring centre also cooperates with the local legislation and enforcement authority to follow up on proven cases of corruption and other unlawful acts.
-To minimize the exposure risks to illegal activities which may seriously damage the Group's reputation, employees are encouraged to report any suspicions of bribery through a reporting hotline and an e-mail address.
+As an effective anti-corruption program requires the full cooperation of all stakeholders, the Group requires suppliers and third-party companies to agree to revised anti-bribery agreements to ensure the integrity of all transactions.
+The Group's risk management center also works with local legal and law enforcement authorities to follow up on confirmed corruption cases and other wrongdoings, and the Group will continue to assist the judiciary in preventing and combating economic crimes.
+To minimize the risk of wrongdoing that could seriously damage the Group's reputation, the Group encourages employees to report any suspected bribery through our reporting hotline and email.